-You can use a free text redaction algorithm to show or hide information by displaying either a "blacklist" or a "whitelist."
+You can use a Free Text Redaction algorithm to show or hide information by displaying either a "denylist" or an "allowlist."

-Blacklist - Designated material will be redacted (removed).
-For example, you can set a blacklist to hide patient names and addresses.
-The blacklist feature will match the data in the lookup file to the input file.
+Denylist - Designated material will be redacted (removed).
+For example, you can set a deny list to hide patient names and addresses.
+The deny list feature will match the data in the lookup file to the input file.

-Whitelist - ONLY designated material will be visible.
-For example, if a drug company wants to assess how often a particular drug is being prescribed, you can use a white list so that only the name of the drug will appear in the notes.
-The whitelist feature enables you to mask data using both the lookup file and a profile set.
+Allowlist - ONLY designated material will be visible.
+For example, if a drug company wants to assess how often a particular drug is being prescribed, you can use an allow list so that only the name of the drug will appear in the notes.
+The allow list feature enables you to mask data using both the lookup file and a profile set.

-For either option, a list of words can be imported from an external text file or alternatively, you can use Profiler Sets to match words based on regular expressions, defined within Profiler Expressions.
+For either option, a list of words can be imported from an external text file, or alternatively, you can use Profiler Sets to match words based on regular expressions, defined within Profiler Expressions.
 You can also specify the redaction value that will replace the masked words.
 Regular expressions defined using Profiler Sets will match individual words within the input text, rather than phrases.

 Configuring Your Own Algorithms

-This section describes how users can configure their own algorithms using Delphix's built in algorithm frameworks.
+This section describes how users can configure their own algorithms using Delphix's built-in algorithm frameworks.